Interested in learning about the permaculture design process but not sure if you want to invest in a full-blown design course?

 “It was superb.
 Much more than I could have reasonably expected.
 I'm very excited. ”

-By signing up for this event you are signing up for all three Tuesday evenings; about 12 contact hours plus brief readings in between each session.
+By signing up for this event you are signing up for both days automatically; a total of 12 hours of class time.

 - Permaculture Background, Ethics and Design Principles